summitgao/SAR_CD_DDNet/README.md

 This code is for our paper **Change Detection in Synthetic Aperture Radar Images Based on Dual Domain Network**. in *IEEE Geoscience and Remote Sensing Letters*, 2021.

-by Xiaofan Qu, Ocean University of China
+Xiaofan Qu, Feng Gao, Junyu Dong, Qian Du, Heng-Chao Li